debihiga/ekumen_technical_exercise/README.md

 Some improvements can be made:

- - Currently, the robot moves only in one direction (anticlockwise).
-To save time, it should move clockwise sometimes.
+ - Teleport turtle to the initial position.
  - The robot doesn't perform angular and linear movements simultaneously because it only follows straight paths.